Truist slashes price target on ZoomInfo Technologies Inc. [ZI] – find out why.

-ZoomInfo Technologies Inc. [NASDAQ: ZI] surged by $0.17 during the normal trading session on Wednesday and reaching a high of $28.58 during the day while it closed the day at $28.40.
-The company report on February 1, 2023 that ZoomInfo Appoints Chief Technology and Chief Revenue Officers.
+ZoomInfo Technologies Inc. [NASDAQ: ZI] loss -1.20% on the last trading session, reaching $28.72 price per share at the time.
+The company report on February 6, 2023 that ZoomInfo Announces Fourth Quarter and Full-Year 2022 Financial Results.

 Top 5 Undervalued Stocks To Own In 2023